 Disclaimer:

 The information in this blog post is for educational purposes only and is not a substitute for professional medical or dermatological advice.
-Always consult a qualified dermatologist or healthcare provider before using products containing Sodium Lactate, especially if you have sensitive, oily, acne-prone, or compromised skin (e.g., eczema, rosacea), are pregnant, or have pre-existing medical conditions.
-Individual results may vary, and while Sodium Lactate is generally well-tolerated, some users may experience allergic reactions, irritation, or stinging, particularly with high concentrations, very sensitive skin, or improper formulation.
+Always consult a qualified dermatologist or healthcare provider before using products containing Zinc Oxide, especially if you have sensitive, oily, acne-prone, or compromised skin (e.g., eczema, rosacea), are pregnant, or have pre-existing medical conditions.
+Individual results may vary, and while Zinc Oxide is generally well-tolerated, some users may experience allergic reactions, irritation, or a white cast, particularly with high concentrations, very sensitive skin, or improper formulation.
 Patch testing is strongly recommended before use, especially for sensitive or allergy-prone skin or new products.
-Avoid applying to broken or inflamed skin, and use high-quality, sustainably sourced Sodium Lactate to minimize environmental impacts and ensure purity.
+Avoid inhaling Zinc Oxide powder (though not a concern in finished cosmetics), and use high-quality, sustainably sourced Zinc Oxide to minimize environmental impacts and ensure purity.
 Store products in a cool, dark place to prevent degradation.
-The author is not liable for any adverse effects resulting from the use of Sodium Lactate based on this information.
+The author is not liable for any adverse effects resulting from the use of Zinc Oxide based on this information.
 Claims are based on peer-reviewed scientific research, but efficacy and safety depend on formulation, concentration, and individual skin type.